colinlord/colinlord.github.io/_site/readme.md

 ![Dependency Status](https://img.shields.io/gemnasium/jekyll/jekyll.svg)
 ![Security](https://hakiri.io/github/jekyll/jekyll/master.svg)

 This is my personal site.
-After going through several iterations where I was spending too much time deciding the back end, I decided to go to GitHub pages as my host and Jekyll as the CMS.
+After going through several iterations, I decided to rebuild with GitHub pages and Jekyll.

 Below are notes that are primarily for me.
-But since it's is hosted on GitHub pages, anybody can technically get into my repo and look around.
+But since it's hosted on GitHub pages, anybody can technically get into my repo and look around.

 ## Local Environment